Part One: Big L begins

 putting it out thirty minutes later: “on the half-hour, Radio London news tells you more, says it better.”

 Dave Dennis reading the 9.30am news on 9th January 1965.
 Radio London later added the Morse code for “RL” between each story.
-This clip taken from a recording shared on the
+This clip taken from a recording shared on the Internet Radiocafé, now known as the

-Internet Radiocafé Forum (duration 1 minute 41 seconds)
+Radiotrefpunt (radio meeting point) forum (duration 1 minute 41 seconds)

 Senior DJ, Tony Windsor.
 Photo from ‘Beat Wave’ magazine.